amernajdawi/profile_match/README.md

 1. Place CV PDFs in the `CV_data` directory
 2. Run `python cv_to_json.py` to convert them to JSON
+3. Ensure your past project data is in an Excel file in the `excel` directory with a "Projekte" column
-3. Start the application with `docker compose up` in CMD or Terminal
+4. Start the application with `docker compose up` in CMD or Terminal
-4. In web interface enter your project description `http://localhost:8501/`
+5. In web interface enter your project description `http://localhost:8501/`
-5. Set the minimum match percentage and the default: 70%
+6. Set the minimum match percentage (default: 70%) and past project similarity (default: 60%)
-6. Click "Match Project with Team CVs"
+7. Click "Match Project with Team CVs"
-7. View results and download generated PDFs
+8. View results and download generated PDFs

 ## Requirements